espsrc/droplets/sessions/session_03/README.md

 `astroquery` is only available in other channels.
 A channel in `conda` is like a repository in `apt-get`, just a remote folder with extra packages available.

-Out of all the available option we strongly recommend using [Conda Forge](https://conda-forge.org/) since it has a big community behind it, using very good practices for creating and upgrading conda packages.
+Out of all the available options we strongly recommend using [Conda Forge](https://conda-forge.org/) since it has a big open-source community behind it, using very good practices for creating and upgrading conda packages.

-Back to our issue, let's then install `astroquery`:
+Back to our issue, let's then install `astroquery` in the terminal but now selecting the specific channel that contains the package:
 ```
  mamba install --channel conda-forge astroquery
 ```

-Re-running the cell now works!
+Back to the Jupyter notebook, re-running the cell now works!

-Great, let's move onto the next cells.
+Great, let's move onto the next cells and execute them.

 Oh no!
 A few cells below we get a similar issue again!
 ```